Marfan Syndrome (cont.)

 Recently, doctors discovered a connective tissue disorder known as Loeys-Dietz syndrome, which has several characteristics that overlap with those of Marfan syndrome.
 When making a diagnosis, it is important to distinguish between the two disorders: Loeys-Dietz is more likely to cause fatal aortic aneurysms, and treatment for the two is different.
 A diagnostic test for Loeys-Dietz syndrome is available.

 Marfan Syndrome - Experience Question: Please describe your experience with marfan syndrome.

-Marfan Syndrome - Treatment Question: What treatment have you had for Marfan syndrome?
-Was it helpful?
+Marfan Syndrome - Treatment Question: What kinds of treatment have you or someone you know undergone for Marfan syndrome?